nomadbsd/handbook/handbook.md

 ### Downloading and writing the image
 Instructions for writing the image to a flash drive from different operating systems can be found [here](http://nomadbsd.org/download.html).

+<a name="firstboot"></a>
+## The NomadBSD setup
+When you boot NomadBSD for the first time, it will run the setup wizard which allows you to set your locale, timezone, keyboard settings, password, encryption, and default applications.
+The setup creates a new partition for the `/home` directory which uses the remaining space on the storage device.
+Depending on the size, creating the file system can take several minutes.

 <a name="overview"></a>
 ## Overview